austindatamanagement/RetailDemo/LabGuide100.md

 -

-## Great Work - All Done with Lab100!
+## Great Work - All Done with Lab 100!
 **You are ready to move on to the next lab.
 You may now close this tab.**